AbhilashMathews/gp_extras_applications/README.md

 To get started, here is a link to the original [gp_extras package](https://github.com/jmetzen/gp_extras) which should be installed along with [scikit-learn (sklearn)](https://github.com/scikit-learn/scikit-learn).

+Examples of potential outputs from the GP code are reproduced below:

 Analysis of the pedestal on Alcator C-Mod:

 ![Output sample](https://github.com/AbhilashMathews/gp_extras_applications/blob/master/2D-GPR-1160718013.gif)